 Unfortunately, the tests raised more questions than answers, including high blood pressure and possible Cushing's disease, so we were sent to a specialty practice.
 We met with a surgeon and Maddy had an ultrasound to determine the specific location of the tumor.
 The first tumor was on her spleen, a second tumor was found on her right adrenal gland, and it also appeared that her gallbladder was not functioning correctly.
 A lot for one little dog to deal with.

-We then met with an internist and discussed our options moving forward, and I've got to be honest – I was uneasy with how things were going.
+We then met with an internist and discussed our options moving forward, and I've got to be honest – I was very uneasy with how things were going.
 I decided to get a second opinion, and we made an appointment with an internist at another specialty practice.
-He looked at everything we'd done so far and felt that surgery would not only relieve Maddy's discomfort, but that there was a risk that the tumor on her spleen would rupture and result in further, potentially dire, complications.
+He looked at everything we'd done so far and felt that surgery would not only relieve Maddy's discomfort, but that the risk of the tumor on her spleen rupturing and resulting in further, potentially dire, complications made the decision to proceed with surgery a complete no-brainer.
 I was SO much more comfortable with his treatment of Maddy and his recommendations than I had been at the other veterinary practice!

 We then met with the surgeon who could not have been more fantastic.
-His calm demeanor, his obvious level of knowledge and experience, and the way he spoke about Maddy was everything I'd been hoping for.
-There were certainly some risks – her high blood pressure, elevated adrenaline levels, and the anesthesia were all factors in the decision.
-But ultimately we needed to get that tumor out.
+His calm demeanor, his obvious level of knowledge and experience, and the way he spoke about Maddy were everything I'd been hoping for.
+There were certainly some risks – her high blood pressure, elevated adrenaline levels, and the anesthesia were all factors in the decision – but ultimately we needed to get that tumor out.
 Period.
 So we scheduled surgery to remove Maddy's spleen and gallbladder, and the surgeon told us he would take a look at her right adrenal gland during the operation.

 I cannot even describe how nervous and worried and scared I was about this surgery.
 C and I dropped her off early on the morning of Wednesday, August 23 and those hours crawled by until we got a call from the surgeon at about 2 pm.
 He told us every had gone very well and that he removed her spleen with any issues and he examined her gallbladder, which appeared to be functioning just fine, so he opted not to remove it.
 All of this was music to our ears!
 He told us that no news was good news and that Maddy would probably be able to come home the next afternoon, so we booked a check-out appointment for 4 pm the next day.

 I went to work on Thursday because it was Open House that afternoon and I would have just driven myself crazy sitting at home counting the minutes until we could pick her up.
-C got a call from the critical care doctor at about 9:30 that morning and it was not good news.
+I was in a great mood and so looking forward to bringing her home!
+However, C got a call from the critical care doctor at about 9:30 that morning and it was not good news.
 They were worried about her blood pressure, they were worried about potential blood clots, she had fluid in her lungs, her red blood cell count was high but her protein levels were low, they discovered a heart murmur, and she was still in a lot of pain, so she was still on heavy-duty painkillers.
 She would not be coming home that day, so our check-out appointment turned into a visitation appointment.

 C called me at school and filled me in and I felt so helpless that I just sat at my desk and cried.
 My amazing coworkers insisted they would handle Open House and that I should just pack up and go home, and oh my word, I love them so much.
 But I knew going home would do nothing and that Maddy was in good hands, so I stayed until the end of Open House.
 C picked me up and we drove to the veterinary hospital, where we were able to visit with her once they finished some testing, including an echocardiogram.